open-edge-insights/eii-core/VisualHmiClient/README.md

     >   as this is essential to provide the imagestore, opcua and ca certs to VisualHmiClient container via volume mount

   * Follow [VisualHmiCleaner/README.md](VisualHmiCleaner/README.md) to start VisualHmiCleaner
     docker container utility to clear the classified images stored on the disk & postgresql entries where the classified results metadata is stored.
+If you just want to natively run some script to delete the classified images directory periodically, then you could use
+    `sudo ./cleanup_visualhmi_dir.sh [full_path_to_saved_images_dir]`.
+Ensure that the directory provided here is same as the one that is in the
+    `config.json` as used by VisualHmiClient container.

   * Stopping VisualHmi Container
   ```sh